SHIP HEALTHCARE logo

 Our social contributions extend beyond healthcare projects like hospital construction.
 We engage in projects to enhance parks and schools, giving back to the communities around our business locations.

-Creating public spaces that embody Well-Being for local residents aligns with the Group mission: “Creating an Environment for Medical professionals.”
+Creating public spaces that embody Well-Being for local residents aligns with the Group mission: “Creating environments for medical professionals.”
 We are committed to ensuring that communities remain healthy and happy places to live.

 SHIRAISHI Atsushi